YashAPT/HASH-GENERATOR/README.md

 Language Used - **KOTLIN**

-This is an application which takes input from user and prodeuces corresponding Hash output using various hashing algorithms.
+This is an application which takes input from user and produces corresponding Hash output using various hashing algorithms.

+Algorithms supported -
+1. SHA-256
+2. SHA-512
+5. MD5

 # HASHING